 Upon completing the indexing process and creating the associated index pattern, the Elasticsearch responses are shown on the Layer add panel and the indexed data appears on the map.
 The geospatial data on the map should be identical to the locally-previewed data, but now it’s indexed data from Elasticsearch.

-- To continue adding data to the map, click Add layer in the lower right-hand corner.
+- To continue adding data to the map, click Add layer.

 - In Layer settings, adjust any settings or properties as needed.